 29 May 2014 by Anna Staford

 A picturesque country that has stood amidst towering mountains and idyllic beaches for over four millennia, Greece is one of the most popular holiday destinations in Europe.
-Famously acknowledged as the cradle of European civilisation, Greece continues to fascinate tourists with these then most visited attractions:
+Famously acknowledged as the cradle of European civilisation, Greece continues to fascinate tourists.
+There are 10 tourist attractions in Greece:

 Entry into this combined mountain and peninsula in the north of Greece is exclusive, and limited to gentleman (sorry, ladies), because the Halkidiki peninsula’s ‘leg’ in its easternmost location is home to approximately 14,000 monks, distributed in some 20 monasteries of the Eastern Orthodox faith.